BlocksTechnology/BlocksScreen/README.md

 Let us know if there is any issue or bug by reporting it on the repo issues tab.
 Feel free to contact us on [Github](https://github.com/BlocksTechnology) | [LinkedIn](https://www.linkedin.com/company/blockstec/) | [Website](https://blockstec.com)

-BlocksScreen includes portions of code derived from KlipperScreen and Moonraker, but is not affiliated with or endorsed by their maintainers.

 ## License

 [BlocksScreen](https://github.com/BlocksTechnology/BlocksScreen) is a Free Software.
 See LICENSE for more information.

+BlocksScreen incorporates modified code under the terms of the AGPL license.
+All derivative work is documented in ATTRIBUTIONS.md.
+This project is independently maintained and not affiliated with or endorsed by the original authors.